todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 So maybe I got a little ahead of myself there so let's go back to the beginning.

-> If you don't care about my rationale [jump straight to](#installing-prerequisites) the installation guide.
+> If you like you can [jump straight to](#installing-prerequisites) the installation guide.

 ## History

-I've been telling myself for the better part of ten years that I _need_ to have a blog.
+I've been telling myself for the better part of ten years that I **need** to have a blog.
 Why?
 Because
 [all](http://www.hanselman.com)